2024-10-26 09:00:43 +00:00

 sudo ./obj/tester -r 1000000 -v -V ff -T 00 --no-overwrite -o DIMM00

-indicates the number of accesses for each target row.- The options
+2. -r indicates the number of accesses for each target row.

-specify the victim row(s) and the target rows data pattern.
-By default the data pattern is randomly generated. - The
+3. The options -V and -T specify the victim row(s) and the target rows data pattern.
+By default the data pattern is randomly generated.

 sudo ./obj/tester -v --fuzzing